Monster of Viroflay Spinach

 Days to Maturity: 21-50 Days

 Description: Viroflay spinach is a gourmet French heirloom developed before 1866.
 It grows up to 2 feet in diameter, with dark-green, crisp, smooth leaves that grow quickly, making this a great variety for spring or fall!
+Spinach is a great powerhouse food!
+It is a great source of vitamins A, C, and K, as well as folate, iron, and magnesium.
 Baby leaf spinach can be harvested in 21 days.
 Mature spinach can be harvested in 40 to 50 days.
+Ordering more than 4 seed packets, or want to try this variety as a microgreen?
+Check out our 1 oz packets!

 How To Grow

 Sowing: Because spinach loves cool weather and can survive sub-zero temperatures, when protected, it should be planted as soon as the ground can be worked in spring, or after the heat of summer for a fall crop.
+In places with mild winters, you can also sow your seeds in the fall, as well, for an early spring crop.
 Sow the seeds in deeply worked soil a 1/2" deep and 2" apart in rows 12-18" apart, later thinning the seedlings to 4-8" apart.
-Spinach can also be planted in a shady area.
+Spinach can also be planted in a shaded area.

-Growing: Because pulling weeds can disturb the roots of spinach, apply a layer of mulch to keep weeds from growing, and competing for nutrients.
-Keep the soil moist but not too wet, since an imbalance in the water supply can cause the spinach to bolt.
-If the temperature rises above 80 degrees F, provide some sort of shade to avoid bolting as well.
+Growing: Because pulling weeds can disturb spinach's roots, apply a layer of mulch to keep weeds from growing, and competing for nutrients.
+Keep the soil moist, but not too wet, since an imbalance in the water supply can cause the spinach to bolt.
+If the temperature rises above 80 degrees F, you may want to shade your plants to avoid bolting as well.